CHI-CityTech/International-collaboration/Creating a Zoom Collaborative Doc.md

 # 🧾 How to Create a Zoom Collaborative Doc (Host Guide)
-Docuemnt prepared and created by David B Smith and ChatGPT 4o 2025-06-04
+Document prepared and created by David B Smith and ChatGPT 4o 2025-06-04

 ## ✅ Requirements